 On eBay, we offer ShipCover insurance when you buy and print USPS labels on our site.
 Items shipped to most countries can be covered, although there are some exclusions.
-You'll find a full list of countries and items that aren't included in the Frequently Asked Questions section of our ShipCover page - opens in new window or tab.
-ShipCover is not available through FedEx or UPS, but you can add extra coverage with either carrier if you choose to.
+See the ShipCover Parcel Insurance Terms of Coverage - opens in new window or tab page for additional details on items that aren’t eligible for coverage and conditions of insurance.

 It's important to note that we offer ShipCover insurance through Parcel Insurance Plan (PIP), which is underwritten by Interstate Fire and Casualty Company, a subsidiary of Allianz Global Risks US Insurance Company.